Bogdanisar/FMI-PPC-MPI/Readme.md

 I've implemented several solutions for the 'Suman' problem:
 - A sequential solution (no MPI).
 - A solution using a concurrent (lock-free) stack.
+- A solution using a concurrent (lock-free) queue.
 - A MPI solution where each process gets and equal amount of work and the results are joined using an MPI_Reduce call.
 - A MPI solution where each process dynamically gets new workload as soon as the last one has finished which might be preferential when the distributed nodes have unequal processing power.